typesafehub/conductr-doc/src/main/play-doc/operation/DeployingBundlesOps.md

 ## Built-in bundle resolvers

-The CLI comes with built-in URI and Bintray resolvers which comes into play when `conduct load` command is invoked.
+The CLI comes with a number of built-in resolvers that come into play when `conduct load` command is invoked.

 ### URI resolver